Operating the Thumler’s UV-10 Rock Tumbler

 The Key to Success is the Right Amount of Water

-This video shows how we operate the Thumler’s UV-10 vibratory rock tumbler.
+This video shows how we operate the Thumler's UV-10 rock tumbler.
 The key to success is adding just the right amount of water.
-You want just enough water to make the grit stick to the rock and lubricate the material for a vigorous tumbling action.
+You want just enough water to make the grit stick to the rough and media in the bowl and lubricate them for a vigorous tumbling action.
 Too much water will wash the grit from the rock.

 Adding Grit

-[Note: Coarse grit is not used in a vibratory tumbler.
-The particles are too large to cling to the rocks.
-Medium grit is always used for the first grinding step.]
+We do not use coarse grit in our UV-10 vibratory tumbler.
+The grit particles are too large to cling to the rocks.
+We always use medium grit for the first grinding step(s).

 Adding Water